-This attitude of calling others Kafirs got so general that even women got infected with it.
-Khateeb, in his Tareekhe Baghdad (p.
-9-74, Vol. 10), has accordingly recorded that a woman came to Qazi Abdullah bin Muhamad Hanafi with the complaint that her husband was not in agreement with the views of Ameerul Momineen (the reigning king) in the matter of the Holy Quran, and as such, she requested that he adjudicate a separation between them.
+This attitude of calling others Kafirs, got so general that even women folk got infected with it.
+Khateeb in his Tareekhe Baghdad (p.
+9-74 Vol. 10) has accordingly, recorded that a woman came to Qazi Abdullah bin Muhamad Hanafi with the complaint that her husband was not in agreement with the views of the Ameerul Momineen (the reigning King) in the matter of the Holy Quran, and as such she requested him to adjudicate a separation between them.

 These differences, as a natural outcome of the situation, opened fresh doors of mutual accusation of unbelief (Kufr).
-There were a class of people whose views were that anyone who believed the Holy Quran to be "uncreated" was to be deemed outside the pale of Islam.
+There were a class of people whose views were that anyone who believes the Holy Quran to be "Uncreated", was to be deemed as outside the pale of Islam.
 The leaders of this class were Ibne Abi Dawood and others.
-Wasiq took four thousand men from Rome as captives.
-The condition for their release was settled to the effect that anyone who admitted the Holy Quran as 'created' was to be set free, while anyone who denied this belief was to be kept a prisoner.
+Wasiq took four thousand men of Rome as captives.
+The condition for their release was settled to the effect that any one who admits the Holy Quran as 'created' was to be set free, while anyone who denied this belief was to be kept a prisoner.
 In other words, the verdict of unbelief (Kufr) would continue to be applicable to such cases.